bsearight/simple-gambling-game/README.md

 ## Description

 Play a fun gambling game with **coin flipping** or **dice rolling**.
 Try not to run out of money!
+- Note: This is a local-only proof-of-concept that is not inteded for actual usage.
+Please be advised.

 ## Features